Adult walking through London on a weekday.

-Both are excellent.
-The right choice depends on your clinical picture, your budget, and what you want the year to look like.
+All three are excellent.
+The right choice depends on your clinical picture, what you want your first year to look like, and how you want to take the medication.
+Here is how we decide with you.

 LoveMyLife Weight Management team

 This is the question everyone asks first.
-In the two largest head-to-head trials (SURPASS-2 and the SURMOUNT programme):
+In the largest head-to-head trials (SURPASS-2, SURMOUNT, STEP and PIONEER programmes):

 Mounjaro at its maximum 15mg dose produces an average weight loss of around 22.5 percent of starting body weight after 72 weeks of treatment.